MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 3. Fill in the information, and then select **Create**.

 ### Restore a manual backup
 You can only restore to sandbox environments.
-To restore to a production environment, first switch it to a sandbox environment, restore to it, and then switch it back to a production environment.
-See [Switch an environment](switch-environment.md).
+To restore to a production environment, first change it to a sandbox environment, restore to it, and then change it back to a production environment.
+See [Change the environment type](switch-environment.md).

 1. Browse to the Power Platform Admin center and sign in using administrator credentials.